LinkSheet/LinkSheet/PRIVACY.md

 Enabling "Use mime type from URL" will still send a request if no mime type could be read from the opened URL

+### Amp2Html

+When "Enable Amp2Html" is enabled, LinkSheet will send a `GET` request to the opened URL (again, a connection is always made, even if the user does not actually open the URL in any app afterwards) to attempt to obtain the non-AMP version of the page.
+If the page is not an AMP page, or if no non-AMP version could be found, the original URL will be opened when the user clicks an app in the bottom sheet.

 ## Logs

 ### Crash log viewer